vmware-archive/node-examples/nextjs-page-counter/README.md

 1. In the shell running `npm run dev`, type `control-C` to stop the client app.

 1. In the shell
-running gfsh, use gfsh commands to tear down the cluster.
+running gfsh, use the gfsh `shutdown` command to tear down the cluster.
 Answer 'Y' when prompted for confirmation:

     ```